Dayang1151/StyleTimeQAM/readme.md

 ## 4.2 Basic configurations about baselines

-In our setting,the batch_size is 128,the max_length is 50.the dropout is 0.5.
+In our setting, the batch_size is 128, the max_length is 50, and the dropout is 0.5.

 First table is with questions noise: